 All the services at the center are offered free of charge in an environment of deep caring and understanding.
 This non-profit center is maintained by voluntary donations from the center’s Dhamma community.

 Meet the Resident Monk

 Venerable Debokkawe Pannasiri was born in Angunukolapelassa in Hambanthota, Sri Lanka.
 He was ordained as a Buddhist monk on March 11th 1998 and received his higher ordination in 2005.
 He received his Bachelor of Arts (B.A) degree in Buddhism and Buddhist Philosophy in 2011 and completed his Masters of Arts degree (M.A) in Buddhist Philosophy in 2013.
-He taught Buddhism in Sumana Buddhist Institute in Colombo and also worked as a religious lecturer/counselor at the National Drug Prevention Operation Unit at the Ministry of Buddha Sasana and Religious Affairs.
+He worked as a religious lecturer/counselor at the National Drug Prevention Operation Unit at the Ministry of Buddha Sasana and Religious Affairs.
 Since arriving at NEBV & MC in Grafton, MA, he has been working as a resident monk, conducting religious activities at the center.